 Step Three: The student's documentation is reviewed by the Director.
 The process of review depends in part on the nature of the student's disability.
 If the student is found to be eligible for services, the Director will decide which, if any, of the student's requests will be granted.
-Decisions regarding accommodations are made on a case-by-case basis.
+The Director relies on the relevant medical or mental health professionals to recommend the suggested accommodations that ameliorate or help mitigate the particular disability.
+Decisions regarding accommodation are made on a case-by-case basis.
 There is no standard accommodation for any particular disability.

 Step Four: Approval or Denial of Request.
-If the request for accommodations is approved, the Director will notify the student of approved accommodations.
+If the request for accommodation is approved, the Director will notify the student of approved accommodation(s) in a formal Award Letter sent via email.
 Accommodations are only in effect from the date of approval and no accommodations will be made retroactively.
+A student must request in writing to utilize their approved accommodations each semester and authorize the Director to make any faculty or staff notifications necessary.

-The student and Director will decide if individual instructors will be notified of an accommodation.
-A student must request and authorize such notification in writing each semester.
-Any student whose requested accommodations are not approved is encouraged to meet with the Director to discuss the reasons for the denial.
+Any student whose requested accommodations are not approved is encouraged to meet with the Director of Academic Succes and Accessibility to discuss the reasons for the denial.
 The Director may discuss the grievance procedure with the student at this time.

-More Information Regarding Documentation and Accommodations
+Additional Guidance Regarding Documentation and Accommodations

-For any student who has been deemed eligible for special services, Campbell Law School provides accommodations and/or modifications to policies and practices in order to ensure that all students have equal access to all Campbell programs, services, and activities.
-The purpose of accommodations is not to ensure success, but rather to provide access and equal educational opportunity,
+Campbell Law School provides accommodations and/or modifications to policies and practices in order to ensure that all students have equal access to all Campbell programs, services, and activities.
+The purpose of accommodations is not to ensure success, but rather, to provide access and equal educational opportunity.

 Accommodations will not be provided retroactively.
 Any student who is approved for accommodations is entitled to services and accommodations only from the date that approval is given.
-For academic accommodations, this is the date that the Director issues the approval to the student.
-Even if the student can establish that he or she has a disability at the time of the course in question, Campbell Law will not expunge or re-examine coursework completed before the student request was reviewed and approved for accommodation.
+Even if the student can establish that he or she had a disability at the time previous coursework was completed, Campbell Law will not expunge or re-examine coursework completed before the student's request was reviewed and approved and a disability file opened on the student's behalf.

 No student is required to disclose his or her disability to the law school.
-However, as discussed above, any student who discloses and is approved for accommodations after he or she had begun study at Campbell Law will not receive any retroactive accommodations on work completed before the approval for accommodations was made.
+However, as discussed above, any student who wishes to utilize academic or special testing accommodations while in law school, must disclose and be approved for accommodations first.

-Documentation of a student's disability will only be shared with relevant Campbell Law faculty, staff, or administration on a need-to-know basis with a release of information signed by the student.
+Documentation of a student's disability will only be shared with the relevant Campbell Law faculty, staff, or administration on a need-to-know basis and in compliance with the Family Educational Rights and Privacy Act.